3DCoded/3MS/docs/guides/tipshaping.md

 1. Print colder
 2. Increase cooling moves

-You may also be able to use the experimental [No Tip Shaping](notip.md).
+You may also be able to use the [No Tip Shaping](notip.md) feature.

 ## Hook of Death